transentis/sim-covid-dashboard/README.md

 5. Run these two commands in that directory: `yarn install && yarn build`

-6. Start the dashboard server: `yarn start`
+6. Start the dashboard server: `yarn start-local`

 7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the dashboard.